Home > About OPA

-OPA has also introduced cost of care ratings for more than 200 of the state’s commercial medical groups, in addition to clinical performance and patient experience data on the Commercial Medical Group Report Card.
+OPA has also introduced cost of care ratings for about 200 of the state’s commercial medical groups, in addition to clinical performance and patient experience data on the Commercial Medical Group Report Card.

 Clinical performance scores for more than 180 Medicare Advantage Medical Groups are also displayed on the Medicare Medical Group Report Card.

 Complaint Data Reports

 OPA’s annual Complaint Data Report provides a meaningful analysis of consumer health care complaints, enabling the identification of systemic problems or disparities and the promotion of effective complaint resolution efforts.
 The report provides the legislature and other stakeholders with information about the state’s health care consumer assistance centers and consumer complaints reported to the Department of Managed Health Care, Department of Health Care Services, Department of Insurance, and Covered California.
 In alignment with our efforts to publicly report accessible data on the quality of California’s health plans, OPA also reports a complaint performance metric that allows consumers to compare health plans’ complaint rates (annual complaints against each health plan per plan member).